Why we Build Knives

 **Computer-aided design** — precision profiles for 14 individual handle sizes.

-The result: a handmade kitchen knife that performs at a level mass production can't replicate, validated by testing methods,.which expose engineering flaws in traditional knife designs.
+The result: a handmade kitchen knife that performs at a level mass production can't replicate, validated by testing methods, which expose engineering flaws in traditional knife designs.

-We place the highest value on functionality and safety in real-world use — not in marketing copy, not in controlled demos, but in the hands of real people preparing real food in real kitchens.
+— not in marketing copy, not in controlled demos, but in the hands of real people preparing real food in real kitchens.

-Our competitors sell blade sharpness . . .
+Our competitors sell blade sharpness . . . and never addresses the forces destroying your hands.

 blade sharpness — a 15% temporary advantage that fades in days and never addresses the forces destroying your hands.